edboyww/python-clean-rb-folder-by-xml/readme.md

   `-h, --help` - show this help message and exit
   `-c, --clean` - do the cleaning
   `-s, --simulate` - simulate the cleaning to see what would be deleted (default behaviour)
   `--skip SKIP` - skip the cleaning for these strings in the paths, divided by ',' (applies to both the local files and the paths in the XML file)
-  `--include-streaming` -  include stored streaming service file urls (they are skipped by adding 'tidal', 'soundcloud', 'beatport', 'itunes' to the skip list by default)
   `--details` - show the detailed results (per file) on console
   `--details-file` - write the deatiled results to a text file: either `clean_details_<datetime>.txt` or `simulate_details_<datetime>.txt`
-  `--version` - show program's version number and exit
+  `--check-xml` - check if the XML has any URLs which does not exist in the filesystem `--version` - show program's version number and exit